gomorpheus/morpheus-apidoc/source/includes/_servers.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | Unique name scoped to your account for the server description | null | Optional description field zone | null | The zone id we want to assign the server to. sshHost | null | reachable ip address for the server to remote in and provision the server sshUsername | null | ssh username to use when provisioning sshPassword | null | optional ssh password to use, if not specified the account public key can be used dataDevice  | null | the mount point for the lvm volume that needs to be created
+name      |  | Unique name scoped to your account for the server description |  | Optional description field zone |  | The zone id we want to assign the server to. sshHost |  | reachable ip address for the server to remote in and provision the server sshUsername |  | ssh username to use when provisioning sshPassword |  | optional ssh password to use, if not specified the account public key can be used dataDevice  |  | the mount point for the lvm volume that needs to be created

 ## Updating a Server